AmlanPandey/P3-Spam-Email-Classification-using-NLP-and-Machine-Learning/README.md

 3. **Efficient NLP**: Includes techniques like stopword removal, lemmatization, stemming, and TF-IDF vectorization.
 4. **Pre-trained Model**: Classifier and vectorizer are saved and loaded using Pickle for faster execution.

-How to Run the Project
+## How to Run the Project

-1. Clone the Repository
+### 1. Clone the Repository
-git clone https://github.com/AmlanPandey/P3-Spam-Email-Classification-using-NLP-and-Machine-Learning.git
+Clone the project repository to your local machine: git clone https://github.com/AmlanPandey/P3-Spam-Email-Classification-using-NLP-and-Machine-Learning.git cd P3-Spam-Email-Classification-using-NLP-and-Machine-Learning
-cd P3-Spam-Email-Classification-using-NLP-and-Machine-Learning